Temporal Locality in Online Algorithms: Randomized Local Algorithms

-In this section, we define randomized time-local algorithms.
+In this section, we define randomized time-local online algorithms.
+We use these definitions in our studies of the online file migration problem: in Section~\ref{sec:synthesis} we synthesize behavioral time-local algorithms, and in Section~\ref{sec:file-migration} we establish a lower bound (Theorem~\ref{thm:file-migration-lb}) for randomized \emph{clocked} time-local algorithms, which studies degradation of the competitive ratio with decreasing $T$.

 In the classic online setting, there are two equivalent ways of describing randomized algorithms: \begin{itemize} \item at the start, randomly sample an algorithm from a~set of deterministic algorithms, or \item at each step, make a random decision based on coin flips. \end{itemize} The former corresponds to \emph{mixed strategies}, where we sample all random bits used by the algorithm before seeing any of the input, whereas the latter corresponds to \emph{behavioral strategies}, where the algorithm generates random bits along the way as it needs them.

 \subparagraph*{Mixed vs.\ Behavioral Strategies in Time-Local Algorithms.} The above two characterizations are equivalent in classic online algorithms~\cite{Borodin1998}: to simulate a~behavioral strategy with a~mixed strategy, we can generate an infinite sequence $(r_i)_{i \ge 1}$ of random bit strings in advance and use the random bits given by $r_i$ in step $i$.
 Conversely, we can choose to flip coins only at the beginning and store the outcomes in memory and refer to them consistently at later steps.